architectury/architectury-documentations/docs/forge_loom/data_generators.md

 ---

-Data Generators Support has been added to Forge Loom, starting from 0.6.55, this is how you declare it:
+Data Generators Support has been added to Architectury Loom, starting from 0.6.55, this is how you declare it:
 ```groovy
 loom {
     dataGen {